Reference

 (error IS NULL ? metrics.latency : 0) as valid_latency

-from: project_logs('my-project')
+from: project_logs('my-project-id')

 Examples

-Tracking token usage
+Track token usage

-This query helps you monitor token consumption across your application:
+This query helps you monitor token consumption across your application.

 from: project_logs('<YOUR_PROJECT_ID>')